0xisagi9/0xisagi9/README.md

 ## 🚀 About Me
-I'm a junior Electronics and Communication ...
+I'm a junior Electronics and Communication Engineer.